praveenKumarPoo/upstox/README.md

 go to the root folder and ### `npm install`

-and click on the startServer bat file in root folder
+and click on startServer bat file in root folder or  enter thge command  ### `npm run start`

 ## Available Scripts